NC3-LU/cases_web/documentation.md

 If we want to add a new category, we have to add this new page ,with the right title, in the folder.

+It means that the new button must have a "main-categ" tag and a category, which are the same name.

+You need also to add the right event in the stylesheet.

-In the same way, we can add a new page.
+In the same way, we can add a new page, but there is no "main-categ" tag.

 <h4>Publications</h4>